Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/terms/quest_terms_and_conditions.md

 1. Cancellation by the Quest Subscriber may only occur when there are no pending transactions.
 To accomplish this the user must first deactivate their Quest prior to deleting it.
+    Any donations
-    Cancellation requires a phone call to validate the cancellation and an inquiry to assure the proper closing of a Quest account.
-Any donations that have not yet been billed will be immediately canceled and removed upon verification of the cancellation request.
+    that have not yet been billed will be immediately canceled and removed upon verification of the cancellation request.
 The Quest Subscriber is responsible for returning any unused funds in compliance with the laws set by the governing body of the region they are campaigning in.
-The Quest Subscriber is responsible for providing an update for the last milestone that they set in their Quest page prior to cancellation.
 Sagebrew reserves the right to deny a Cancellation request until the Quest Subscriber has fulfilled such obligations.
 Cancellation of a Quest Account shall not result in the removal of any content created by the Quest Subscriber or other contributors.